-If all else fails, you can still try a factory reset of the device Alexa is trying to connect to.
+If all else fails, and you still are experiencing the Alexa device is unresponsive message, you can still try a factory reset of the device Alexa is trying to connect to.
 A factory reset wipes the device completely and returns it to its original form.
 The problem with performing a factory reset is that the device’s memory will be erased.
 That’s why most people save this solution to be used as a last resort.

 Different devices follow different procedures for performing a hard reset.
 It usually involves holding certain buttons for a specific amount of time.
 I recommend you check the user manual of the device to find out how to perform a factory reset.

-I hope the above tips help in getting your device to respond to your Alexa commands.
+I hope the above tips help in getting rid of the Alexa device is unresponsive error message.

 Trying to get two devices from different manufacturers to talk to each other can be very frustrating.
 Even more frustrating if dealing with their customer support and they blame each other!

 Leave a comment below if none of these tips worked or let me know what worked for you!